 - The Highlights extension is not installed in the student's Chrome browser

-We have added a functionality that will allow teachers and administrators to directly raise any issues found with focused browsing with a student.
+We have added a functionality that will allow teachers and administrators to directly raise any issues found with focused session with a student.